Pillar 2 guidance

-The Pillar 2 Guidance is a bank-specific recommendation that indicates the level of capital that the ECB expects banks to maintain in addition to their binding capital requirements.
-It serves as a buffer for banks to withstand stress.
+The Pillar 2 guidance is a bank-specific recommendation that indicates the level of capital the ECB expects banks to maintain in addition to their binding capital requirements to ensure they can absorb potential losses resulting from adverse scenarios.

-The P2G is determined as part of the Supervisory Review and Evaluation Process (SREP).
-Unlike the Pillar 2 Requirement, the Pillar 2 Guidance is not legally binding.
+The Pillar 2 guidance is set as part of the Supervisory Review and Evaluation Process.
+Unlike the Pillar 2 requirement, it is not legally binding.
 It also does not encompass the risk of excessive leverage, which is covered by the leverage ratio Pillar 2 guidance.

-The level of the Pillar 2 guidance for each bank is based on how it performs in the regular EU-wide stress tests, which examine the impact an economic shock would have on banks’ capital ratios (i.e. their level of capital relative to their risk-weighted assets).
+The level of the Pillar 2 guidance for each bank is based on how it performs in the regular EU-wide stress tests, which examine the impact of an economic shock on banks’ capital ratios (i.e. their level of capital relative to their risk-weighted assets).

-The bucketing approach establishes a clear link between P2G levels and the stress test results.
-However, as the graphic shows, the Pillar 2 guidance is not equal to the depletion in banks’ capital ratios, as shown in the graph above.
-This means, for example, that a bank with an 8 percentage point decrease in its capital ratio will be placed in the third bucket and will thus likely have a P2G of no more than 2.75%.
-The new methodology also removes the floors that were applied to the P2G in past SREP cycles.
+The bucketing approach establishes a clear link between Pillar 2 guidance levels and stress test results.
+However, as the graphic shows, the Pillar 2 guidance is not equal to the depletion in a bank’s capital ratio.
+For example, a bank whose capital ratio falls by 8 percentage-points is placed in the third bucket and therefore likely to have a Pillar 2 guidance of no more than 2.75%.

-For banks that were not part of the 2021 stress test, ECB supervisors determine the P2G based on a forward-looking assessment of the bank’s resilience and the potential impact of adverse scenarios on the bank’s solvency.
+For banks that are not part of the stress test, supervisors set the Pillar 2 guidance based on a forward-looking assessment of the bank’s resilience and the potential impact of adverse scenarios on its solvency.